graphiti-api/graphiti-api.github.io/guides/concepts/resources.md

 pass the `allow` option, which is the list of acceptable values for the field:

 {% highlight ruby %}
-attribute :status, :string_enum, allowed: ['draft', 'published']
+attribute :status, :string_enum, allow: ['draft', 'published']
 {% endhighlight %}

 Or if your attribute is backed by an ActiveRecord, you could reference